yhejazi/info-201-git-R-done/ProjectDescription/ProjectDocumentation.md

 * Thai
 * Mediterranean
 * German
+* Chinese

 Once we determined our food categories, we decided to make variety of charts that can be found at the top of the page.
 These charts include:
-* A **Wordcloud** that compare the differences in how restaurants of various ethnicity choose the names of their restaurants in Washington State
+* A **Word Cloud** that compare the differences in how restaurants of various ethnicity choose the names of their restaurants in Washington State
-* A **Stacked Bargraph** that compates resturant type by price level in the top 5 most populated states
+* A **Stacked Bar graph** that compares restaurant type by price level in major U.S. cities
-* A **Map** that shows the mean resturant rating by type in each state
+* A **Map** that shows the mean restaurant rating by type in each state
 * A **Scatter Plot** that shows where each type of food lands on a scale of ratings vs average price

 ### Who Is Our Audience?